Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/data/datasets.rst

 size_t numberOfElements () const             Returns the number of elements in the set. element_reference element (size_t i)         Returns the i-th element of the set element_range elements ()                    Returns an bidirectional container over the elements.
 Random access
-                                             is also supported, but does not meet th time complexity.
+                                             is also supported, but does not meet the time complexity.
 Also be aware that instead of references, proxy-objects are returned as elements are only virtual.
 ==========================================   ======================================================================